Leadership for Learning (L4L)

 The Graduate Funding Information Service helps current and admitted graduate students at the University of Washington identify and pursue various funding resources for graduate school-related expenses.
 GFIS offers a series of workshops throughout the year, as well as individual student consultations.
 For more information, visit the GFIS website.

-Going beyond the standard, our curriculum is dives deep into key leadership elements:
+These principles guide our curriculum, which dives deep into key leadership elements:

 - Leadership for Educational Justice

-- Explicitly model critical and continuous self-reflection about their own leadership and intersectional racial identities in ways that reflect changes in their practice to intervene in systemic inequities.
+- Explicitly model critical and continuous self-reflection about their own leadership and intersectional identities in ways that reflect changes in their practice to transform educational systems shaped by settler colonialism and racialized oppressions.

-- Transform power and engage conflict ethically in decision-making with (not for) students, families, communities, and other educators.
+- Transform hierarchical power, engage conflict ethically, communicate effectively, and partner with (not for) children and youth, families, communities, and other educators in decision-making.

 - Inquiry-Focused Leadership

-When systems-focused leaders lead with inquiry, they facilitate systems change as collective inquiry that critically engages expansive data and diverse expertise to understand problems and co-construct solutions towards justice-centered practices, experiences and outcomes.
-To do so, they:
+Inquiry-Focused Leadership requires leaders to facilitate systems change through collective inquiry processes that critically engage expansive data and diverse expertise to understand problems and possibilities and to co-construct solutions towards justice-centered practices and learning.

-- Cultivate the agency and leadership of other educators, students, families, and communities, especially those marginalized by systems, to shift inequitable power and build solidarities in inquiry processes.
+- Cultivate the agency and leadership of educators, children and youth, families, communities, and other partners, especially those marginalized by systems, to shift inequitable power and build solidarities in inquiry processes.

 - Leadership for Transformative Teaching & Learning

-- Intentionally and reciprocally lead their own and others’ learning in ways that demonstrably improve their justice-, inquiry-, instructional-, and systems-focused leadership practice.
+- Intentionally and reciprocally lead their own and others’ learning in ways that create a community of learners to demonstrably improve leadership practices resulting in systems-transformation.

-- Design and influence the use of professional evaluation systems, instructional frameworks, and other policies and practices that reinforce adults’ learning and instructional practices aligned with identity-affirming student learning experiences.
+- Design, influence, and transform the use of feedback systems, professional evaluation systems, instructional frameworks, and other policies and practices that reinforce adults’ learning and instructional practices to align with identity-affirming learning experiences for children and youth and the transformation of instructional practices.

 - Leadership for Equitable Systems

-- Draw from historical and contemporary community knowledge and practices of racial and communal solidarity in change-making in order to understand, disrupt, and shift systems towards equitable learning for every student.
+- Draw from historical and contemporary community knowledges, strengths, and practices of racial and communal solidarity in change-making in order to understand, disrupt, and shift systems towards equitable experiences and outcomes.

-- Design, influence, and communicate policies and strategically engage laws and governance structures in service of equitable learning and wellbeing for students.
+- Design, influence, and communicate policies and strategically engage laws and governance structures in service of equitable learning and wellbeing for educators, children and youth, families, and communities.

-- Generate, allocate, and lead the management of resources to disrupt institutional and structural inequities and increase opportunities for students and communities.
+- Generate, develop, allocate, leverage, and lead the management of resources to disrupt institutional and structural inequities and increase opportunities for children and youth, families, and communities.